-Kathy’s 1993 book Monkey Business: The Disturbing Case That Launched the Animal Rights Movement (National Press Books, foreword by Oliver Stone), details the cruelty case that first brought then-fledgling PETA into national prominence.
+Guillermo’s 1993 book, Monkey Business: The Disturbing Case That Launched the Animal Rights Movement (National Press Books, foreword by Oliver Stone), details the cruelty case that launched the then-fledgling PETA into national prominence.
 The landmark Silver Spring monkeys case also led to the first-ever conviction of an animal experimenter on cruelty-to-animals charges.

 Senior Vice President of Communications

-Based in PETA’s Los Angeles office—which she established—Lisa works closely with celebrity PETA supporters, including Alec Baldwin, Bill Maher, Charlize Theron, Eva Mendes, and Casey Affleck.
-She also networks with Hollywood directors, producers, and writers, convincing them to incorporate positive animal messages into TV programs and movies.
+Based out of PETA’s Los Angeles office, which she established, Lange works closely with celebrity PETA supporters, including Joaquin Phoenix, Bill Maher, Eva Mendes, Casey Affleck, and Alec Baldwin.
+She also networks with Hollywood directors, producers, and writers, convincing them to incorporate animal-friendly messages into TV programs and movies.
 In 2012, Lange oversaw the launch of PETA Latino, which—with its huge social media presence and bilingual website, PETALatino.com—is the preeminent resource for information on animal rights issues relevant to the Latino community.

-A gifted debater, Lisa is a regular guest on The O’Reilly Factor and has debated animal rights opponents on Today, CNBC, Nancy Grace, Larry King Live, Your World With Neil Cavuto, and countless other television and radio networks and programs.
-She has appeared many times on entertainment shows—such as Entertainment Tonight and CNN’s Showbiz Tonight—and on E! to discuss PETA’s work in Hollywood.
-Her efforts to save animals have made headlines in major publications throughout the country, including The Washington Post, The New York Times, The Chicago Tribune, and USA Today.
+A gifted speaker, Lange is a regular guest on The O’Reilly Factor and has debated animal rights opponents on Today, Larry King Live, Nancy Grace, and countless other television and radio programs.
+She has appeared many times on entertainment shows such as Access Hollywood, The Daily Show, and CNN’s Showbiz Tonight as well as on E! to discuss PETA’s work in Hollywood.
+Her efforts to save animals have made headlines in major publications throughout the country, including The Washington Post, the Chicago Tribune, The New York Times, and USA Today.

 Called “such a nice zealot” by The New York Times and “the L.A. punk’ who turned animal rights into a celebrity craze,” Dan Mathews is the creative force behind many of PETA’s colorful crusades.
 He has recruited a parade of stars to speak out for the cause and was the first person to interview longtime animal rights ally Sir Paul McCartney after the death of his wife, Linda.